gbouras13/dnaapler/README.md

 `dnaapler phage` uses a terL database curated using [PHROGs](https://phrogs.lmge.uca.fr).
 All the AA sequences of the 55 phrogs annotated as 'large terminase subunit' were downloaded, combined and depduplicated using [seqkit](https://github.com/shenwei356/seqkit) `seqkit rmdup -s -o terL.faa phrog_terL.faa`.

+`dnaapler archaea` uses a database of 403 archaeal COG1474 Orc1/cdc6 genes curated from [here](https://ftp.ncbi.nlm.nih.gov/pub/wolf/COGs/arCOG/).

-`dnaapler all` uses all three databases combined into one.
+`dnaapler all` uses all four databases combined into one.

 `dnaapler custom` uses a custom amino acid FASTA format file that you specify using `-c`.